owenhuber/blackjack/README.md

 File to work on blackjack strategies

 - "helpahs.py" are our helper functions
-- dev.py in the works, and should eventually be our engine
+- dev.py is our engine, currently just playing by the chart, no card counting, and has a bug where it canot play through to the end of the four decks.